ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 First, you need to obtain your preferred [execution client](/developers/docs/nodes-and-clients/#execution-clients) and [consensus client](developers/docs/nodes-and-clients/#consensus-clients) software.

 You can simply download an executable application or installation package that suits your operating system and architecture.
 Always verify the signatures and checksums of downloaded packages.
-Some clients also offer repositories or Docker images for easier installation and updates.All of the clients are open source, so you can also build them from source.
+Some clients also offer repositories or Docker images for easier installation and updates.
+All of the clients are open source, so you can also build them from source.
 This is a more advanced method, but in some cases, it might be required.

 Instructions for installing each client are provided in the documentation linked in the client lists above.